chromestone/Advances-In-XR/index.md

 **What has already been done:**

+(Barracuda)[https://docs.unity3d.com/Packages/com.unity.barracuda@3.0/manual/index.html] is a "neural network inference library" that is the heart and soul of the project.
+It allowed us to run neural networks in Unity.

 First, as far as libraries and SDKs that are free, we haven't found any library more general than Barracuda for neural network deployment onto Unity.
-And as far as we're aware, a port of MediaPipe ont Unity is the best option.
+And as far as we're aware, a port of MediaPipe into Unity is the best option.
 Mediapipe can handle everything up to face emotion recognition.
 Specifically, we use Keijiro's port of three MediaPipe models: Face Detection, Face Landmarking, and Iris Landmarking.

 Since we need to finetune a model for eyeFER anyway, we thought it be best to find a PyTorch model so we can train it.
 (There might be face emotion recognition plugins for Unity but we want to compare the effect of finetuning.)
 Hence, we used Barracuda to support all neural network ports.